 I actually have no idea how I got started with Joseph's Legacy (CRS, lol).
 I can tell you that when I jumped in, I jumped in with both feet and haven't regretted a single minute.
 I have met, and work with, some truly fabulous people, that I now call friend(s), who share the same ambition and desire to help (save) animals.
 I can also add that I have met some true weirdos along the way as well, no names mentioned.

 This page is growing!
-We have over 100 volunteers!
+We have almost 200 volunteers!

 My name is Bobbi.
 I am a huge dog lover and am lucky enough to have a husband that loves them too.
 We already have two dogs but decided it was time to adopt a cat, since we knew a volunteer for JL, Cinda, she introduced us to our wonderful cat.
 A few months later I receive a call from Cinda asking if we would consider fostering a puppy, I think she knew I couldn't resist a puppy.
 Cinda explained that these puppies weren't wanted by their owners and needed to place them in a foster home.
 We took in this sweet girl and almost failed as a foster but it wasn't the right time.
 Although we were sad to let her go she went to a wonderful home and we were able to continue fostering.
 I have four amazing kids that help train and love the dogs we get, it can be sad to say goodbye but it is also exciting to get a new foster to love.
 Many people don't understand that these animals are Joseph's Legacy animals until adoption and anything that an animal needs the rescue provides food, medicine, vetting, collars, leashes, and even pee pads, the only thing my family provides is a loving home and basic training.

 Let’s put an end to homeless animals!